 Anticipated upcoming legislation issues include:

-· We will request capital funding for a new professional-technical facility at Workforce Training as well as expansion of the Meyer Health Science Building.
+- We will request capital funding for a new career and technical facility at Workforce Training as well as expansion of the Meyer Health Science Building.

 John will be retiring from NIC in January.
 Mark Browning, currently the Communications and Legislative Coordinator at the Idaho State Board of Education, has been hired as NIC’s new Vice President of Communications and Marking.